See "Meet the BEECC Director" for Robin's Welcome Message and Bio.

 Neta states, "I love being around young children.
 I love their pure energy, and natural curiosity and zest for life.
 I love watching their beautiful process of exploration, the thinking, the figuring out, trying out, keeping at it, adjusting, until satisfied.
 My role in the classroom is to allow and support the flow of their natural process to learn, and to give them a conscious understanding of how capable, powerful, important, worthy, and invincible they are.
 I believe self-empowerment is the greatest gift I can give to a child.
 I am completely in sync with Reggio’s approach about children and their learning.
 I see myself as their inspiring learning partner; we are all in this together!
 I will stand back as their most avid cheerleader, allowing and encouraging the children to shine.
 I’m excited to join the BEECC family!"

-Anna has been teaching music in private schools in Fairfax County for 17 years.
-She also teaches piano lessons in her home and uses movement and instruments to share the joy of music with my students.
-Anna has a piano pedagogy certificate from George Mason University and a communication studies degree from Virginia Tech, where she met her husband, Scott.
+Anna has been teaching movement to music in private schools in Fairfax County for nearly 20 years, and has been BEECC’s Movement to Music teacher since 2012.
+She also teaches piano lessons in her home, in which she uses a variety of musical instruments and tools to share the world of music theory with her students.
+As a Teaching Artist with Wolf Trap Education Foundation for the Performing Arts, Anna is continually trained in using the foundation’s performing arts-focused strategies in schools throughout the metropolitan area.
+She has a piano pedagogy certificate from George Mason University and a communication studies degree from Virginia Tech, where she met her husband Scott.

 Jamie and Martin and their three children, Gillian, Jacob and Madeline, moved to Northern Virginia in June of 2001.
 The whole family quickly became very active at Beth Emeth.
 Jamie began working at the religious school immediately and joined the BEECC family the following year.
 Jamie has now taught Alef, Bet, Gimel, and Dalet classes.